ccpem/mrcfile/README.rst

 .. start_of_main_text

-mrcfile.py is a Python implementation of the `MRC2014 file format`_, which is used in structural biology to store image and volume data.
+``mrcfile`` is a Python implementation of the `MRC2014 file format`_, which is used in structural biology to store image and volume data.

 It allows MRC files to be created and opened easily using a very simple API, which exposes the file's header and data as `numpy`_ arrays.
 The code runs in